NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 submitted_aligned_reads	Blood-00001-aliquot_lane1_barcodeACGTAC_55.bam	Raw Sequencing Data	BAM	Aligned Reads	WGS	test.bam	38	aa6e82d11ccd8452f813a15a6d84faf1	Blood-00001-aliquot_lane1_barcodeACGTAC_55
 ```

 __Note:__ Because there can be many `read_groups` included in one `submitted_aligned_reads` file, the '\#1' is appended to the `read_groups.submitter_id` field in the TSV.
-This relationship can be expressed with a list object (square brackets) in a JSON formatted file.
+This relationship can be expressed with a JSON-formatted list object (comma-separated in square brackets).

 ### Uploading the BAM File to the GDC

 The BAM file can be uploaded now that it is registered with the GDC.
 Uploading the BAM file can be performed with either the GDC Data Transfer Tool or the API.
+Other types of data files such as clinical supplements, biospecimen supplements, and pathology reports are uploaded to the GDC in the same way.

 __GDC Data Transfer Tool:__ A file can be uploaded using its UUID (which can be retrieved from the portal or API) once it is registered.
 The following command can be used to upload the file: